machristie/blog/notes/mock_testing.md

 * third party api, no control over
 * simulating exceptions?
 * state/result verification is hard/impossible and verifying behavior is about the only option
+* dealing with external dependencies like filesystem or databases

 ## Advantages to using Mocks?

 * better test isolation.
 If there is a bug in a class, only the test for that class fails, but with classic style several tests may fail.

+## Good practices when using Mocks

+* When using Mocks in a test class, mock expectations should be factored out into their own method so that the mock dependency is called once in the test class.
+This makes it easier to refactor code later on since you would theoretically only have to update the dependency mock call once.